 ThreadPoolExecutor turned out to be very powerful and versatile approach to multi-threading and it supported all my needs and use cases.
 However, after some time, I realized that this approach has two major drawbacks.
 Let’s discuss these drawbacks in detail.

 ThreadPoolExecutor is too Complex for Most Android Applications

 ThreadPoolExecutors are like light sabers in terms of power and complexity: properly trained Jedis can deflect laser beams with their light sabers, but I’d probably cut my hands off if I’d try to use one myself.

-The root of the complexity is in the fact that ThreadPoolExecutor API should be as universal as Java itself.
-Whether you want to build a scalable backend infrastructure, write a program for embedded micro-controller, or develop Android application – ThreadPoolExecutor should accommodate your needs and constraints in all these environments.
+The root of ThreadPoolExecutor’s complexity lies in the fact that this API should be as universal as Java itself.
+Whether you want to build a scalable backend infrastructure, write a program for embedded micro-controller, or develop Android application, ThreadPoolExecutor should accommodate your needs and constraints in all these environments.